 On the second day, I adapted what Maggie has done with her PreCalculus students when introducing piecewise functions.
 She created an investigation where the students graphed the individual functions and cut out the pieces needed and put them together on a graph.
 What a great idea!
 Granted, right now we are working with piecewise linear functions, but the idea is fantastic.
 So, I took her idea and modified it to fit what we were doing with piecewise functions.
 Here is what I came up with:

 I should add here that the graph is larger and has the printed axes on it - for some reason, I can't get it to show correctly when uploading to either box or scribd.
-If you want the file, send me an email at lmhenry9 at gmail dot com.
+If you want the file, try the updated post or send me an email at lmhenry9 at gmail dot com.

 We only had time to work through the first two functions, We did the first one (mostly) together as a class, so that students would understand how to put them together.
 Once the first one was complete, we talked about what a piecewise function is and how it is created.
 We discussed the domain restrictions and why we cut out the individual pieces.
 On the second function, we talked about how to determine which x-values to use in the table and they walked through the process.
 When it came time to cut out the functions, students asked how to determine where to cut the graphs and we discussed the domain restrictions again.
 Here are some samples of what my students did:

 When the kids returned on Monday, we went over the last question and discussed how to deal with the more open-ended domain.
 I then went over 2 piecewise examples with them without doing the formal cut-and-paste.
 With the remaining 20 minutes, I had students work on 5 problems in class.
 Most students got through all 5 problems and I was surprised that not only did they have very few questions on how to start, but that they were working successfully on the problems they attempted.